smellman/jica_2024/jica-seminar-2024.md

 ---

-# Software - nginx
+# Software - serve

-- nginx is a web server.
+- serve is a web server.
-- nginx is easy to use for both beginners and experts.
+- serve is easy to use for beginners.
-- nginx is a standard tool of UNIX and Linux.
-  - This presentation use nginx for serving tiles.
+  - This presentation use serve for serving tiles.

 ---